juanmartin86/RockPaperScissors/README.md

 RockPaperScissors
 =================

-A Rock - Paper - Scissors (and much more) game written in Python :)
+A Rock - Paper - Scissors (and much more) game made in Python :)